CSUPtychography/Ptychography/README.md

 and there are scores of other tutorials around the web.
 Below is a highly-abridged guide.

+All of the commands below can be entered on the windows command line, or in git bash.
+They can also be used in matlab if preceded by `!`.

 ### Install git ###

 Go [here](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)